amigavision/TopazDouble/ReadMe.md

 The typeface was lovingly recreated by hand, since there are no obvious ways to easily scale an Amiga font file to be twice the height, and I didn’t feel like reverse engineering the Amiga font file format.

-The typeface was made by using the excellent [modernized version of the Amiga Font Editor](http://bax.comlab.uni-rostock.de/en/projects/fonted/).
+The typeface was made by using the excellent [modernized version of the Amiga Font Editor](http://bax.comlab.uni-rostock.de/en/projects/fonted/) by Henryk Richter.

 If you find any errors in the conversion, file an issue at: https://github.com/amigavision/DoubleTopaz